 Cost: $400 to $730 for a 3-foot-by-5-foot double-hung window, depending on options such as argon gas insulation and low-E coatings.

 Not so many years ago, composite decking looked about as natural as a used tire.
-No longer — today’s varieties do an excellent job of mimicking the color and grain patterns of real wood such as redwood, cedar, and even exotic woods like Brazilian walnut and teak.
-A real wood deck costs $25 to $80 per square foot.
+No longer -- today’s varieties do an excellent job of mimicking the color and grain patterns of real wood such as redwood, cedar, and even exotic woods like Brazilian walnut and teak.

 Why it’s low-maintenance: Composite decking won’t chip, splinter, or fade.
 There’s none of the periodic application of deck cleaner or the refinishing required of wood decks.
 (On occasion, you'll want to hose off dirt.)
 Composites won’t rot and are impervious to insect attack.
 Types with antimicrobial coatings won’t harbor mold and mildew.
 A 20- to 25-year warranty is typical.